AVO Thrown Out of Court and Police Ordered to Pay Our Client's Legal Costs

 The Magistrate in Downing Centre Local Court therefore found our client 'not guilty' and dismissed both of the charges.

 Successful District Court Appeal Keeps Client Out of Prison

 A 53 year old man from Canley Vale called our firm after he was convicted and sentenced to 1 year and 3 months prison in Liverpool Local Court when represented by another criminal law firm.

 He had pleaded 'not guilty' to 'armed with intent to commit an indictable offence', 'resisting arrest' and 'common assault'.

 He had prior convictions for assault and intimidation.

-The present charges arose when he allegedly charged at his neighbour with a large meat cleaver and swung it towards his head up to eight times, missing him by just centimetres, then pursuing him for a further 15 metres before the man got away.
+The present charges arose when he allegedly ran at his neighbour with a large meat cleaver and swung it towards the man's head up to eight times, missing him by just centimetres, then pursuing him for a further 15 metres before the man got away.

 His local court hearing lasted nearly a full day and he was found guilty.